itislu/42-Webserv/docs/CONTRIBUTING.md

 ## Commit footer (optional)

-If a commit resolves an issue on GitHub, the issue number should be mentioned at the end of the commit message on a separate line, prefixed with `Closes`:
+If a commit resolves an issue on GitHub, the issue number should be mentioned at the end of the commit message on a separate line, prefixed with `closes`:

-- `Closes #234`
+- `closes #234`
-- `Closes #123, #245, #992`
+- `closes #123, closes #245, closes #992`

 This links commits to issues automatically and closes them if they land on the `main` branch.